Columbus Day & culture war

 Trump puts it this way in the proclamation: “The permanent arrival of Europeans to the Americas was a transformative event that undeniably and fundamentally changed the course of human history and set the stage for the development of our great Nation.”
 The Trumpian accent here is slight and has the added advantage of being true.

 Well, of course, this cannot stand.
-CNN’s Holly Yon takes issue with Trump’s Columbus Day proclamation in “Trump’s praise of Columbus omits dark history.”
+CNN’s Holly Yan takes issue with Trump’s Columbus Day proclamation in “Trump’s praise of Columbus omits dark history.”

-Every day we are inundated with our “dark history” in our media, in our public discourse and in our schools.
-Can’t Molly Yon wait for the beatings to resume tomorrow?
+Every day we are inundated with our “dark history” in the media, in our public discourse and in our schools.
+Can’t Holly Yan wait for the beatings to resume tomorrow?
 No, she can’t.

 Here let me insert a historical note of my own.
-Columbus Day has become a national holiday pursuant to the congressional joint resolution of April 30, 1934, and modified by statute in 1968 (36 U.S.C. § 107), as amended.
+Columbus Day has become a national holiday pursuant to the congressional joint resolution of April 30, 1934, modified by statute in 1968 (36 U.S.C. § 107), as amended.
 The statute requests the president to proclaim the second Monday of October each year as Columbus Day.
 The statute also requests the president to “invit[e] the people of the United States to observe Columbus Day, in schools and churches, or other suitable places, with appropriate ceremonies that express the public sentiment befitting the anniversary of the discovery of America.”

 Columbus Day is under assault by the proponents of multiculturalism.
-The ideology of multiculturalism conducts a permanent offensive against the United States, against its founding principles and on its survival as a country dedicated to the proposition (you know the rest).
+The ideology of multiculturalism conducts a permanent offensive against the United States, against its founding principles and against its survival as a country dedicated to the proposition (you know the rest).
 It seethes with thinly concealed hatred of the United States.
 It demands that those of us who believe in the goodness of our founding and the rightness of our founding principles get our minds right.

-President Obama is of course a forceful proponent of the ideology multiculturalism.
+President Obama is of course a forceful advocate of multicultural ideology.
 In office he served as a leader in the relentless culture war waged by the left on our principles and traditions.
 Columbus Day seems like a trivial front on which to wage a battle in the culture war, but Obama would not let any such occasion or “opportunity” go to waste.

 As we mark this rich history, we must also acknowledge the pain and suffering reflected in the stories of Native Americans who had long resided on this land prior to the arrival of European newcomers.
 The past we share is marked by too many broken promises, as well as violence, deprivation, and disease.
 It is a history that we must recognize as we seek to build a brighter future — side by side and with cooperation and mutual respect.
 We have made great progress together in recent years, and we will keep striving to maintain strong nation-to-nation relationships, strengthen tribal sovereignty, and help all our communities thrive.